altanpazarli/rss_annotation_tool_test/README.md

 - go to favorite feed
 - click first feed
 - check above data
 Expected: Fields and values should be visible and correct
-Result: Fields and values should be visible and correct
+Result: :white_check_mark:

 ### In scope
 * Computer users